cabforum/smime/SBR.md

 An Applicant qualifies as a Non-Commercial Entity if:

    1. The Applicant is an International Organization Entity, created under a charter, treaty, convention or equivalent instrument that was signed by, or on behalf of, more than one country's government.
-The CA/Browser Forum may publish a listing of Applicants who qualify as an International Organization; and
+The CA/Browser Forum may publish a listing of Applicants that qualify as an International Organization; and
    2. The Applicant is not headquartered in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
    3. The Applicant is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

 Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualify for Certificates as a Non-Commercial Entity.

+#### 3.2.2.1  Authentication of organization identity

 #### 3.2.2.2  Validation of mailbox authorization or control
 This section defines the permitted processes and procedures for confirming the Applicant's control of the email addresses to be included in issued Certificates.